 Your local social services agency or a nonprofit organization may have funds to help.

-If you’re not sure where to start looking, try calling Essential Services by dialing 2-1-1.
+Pro tip: If you’re not sure where to start looking, try calling Essential Services by dialing 2-1-1.
 This number will connect you to someone who can help you find information on local organizations offering the help you need.

 It’s also worth calling your utility providers and asking if they have assistance programs available.
 Your provider may be able to set you up with a payment program, a discount, or offer other options to lower energy costs to help make your bill more affordable.

-If, for some reason, you strike out with LIHEAP, try not to freak out.
-There are a lot of other resources available out there.
+If LIHEAP doesn’t work, there are a lot of other resources available out there.
 Here are just a few:

-- Apply for assistance — LIHEAP, local grants, social service help, etc.
+• Apply for assistance — LIHEAP, local grants, social service help, etc.

-- Ask your peers for help —crowdfunding, loans from friends or family members, etc.
+• Ask your peers for help — crowdfunding, loans from friends or family members, etc.

-- Ask your boss to get an advance on your paycheck.
+• Ask your boss to get an advance on your paycheck

-- Sell some stuff — have a yard sale, sell on eBay or Craigslist, etc.
+• Sell some stuff — have a yard sale, sell on eBay or Craigslist, etc.

 If you’ve exhausted all your other options, it is better to pay your utility bills with your credit card than to have your services turned off.